guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 ✅ **All actions require your explicit consent**
 - You must manually click buttons to initiate any operation
+- Features like Quick Edit Mode only activate when you click the activation button
 - The Extension does not run automatically in the background
 - The Extension does not perform actions when closed or on tabs you're not viewing